Productivity Tips for Visual Studio

 Test the same page, application, or site in different browsers.
 As you debug your code, you can easily switch among the installed web browsers, including Page Inspector (Visual Studio), without having to open the Browse With dialog box.
 You can use the Debug Target list, which is on the Standard toolbar next to the Start Debugging button, to quickly verify which browser you’re using as you debug or view pages.

 Set temporary breakpoints.
 You can create a temporary breakpoint in the current line of code and start the debugger simultaneously.
 When you hit that line of code, the debugger enters break mode.
-For more information, see Navigate through code with the debugger.
+For more information, see Start, Break, Step, Run through Code, and Stop Debugging in Visual Studio.

 Move the execution point during debugging.
 You can move the current execution point to a different section of code and then restart debugging from that point.
 This technique is useful if you want to debug a section of code without having to recreate all of the steps that are required to reach that section.
-For more information, see Navigate through code with the debugger.
+For more information, see Start, Break, Step, Run through Code, and Stop Debugging in Visual Studio.

 To move the execution point, drag the yellow arrowhead to a location where you want to set the next statement in the same source file, and then choose the F5 key to continue debugging.

 Capture value information for variables.
 You can add a DataTip to a variable in your code and pin it so that you can access the last known value for the variable after debugging has finished.
-For more information, see View data values in Data Tips.
+For more information, see View data values in Data Tips in the code editor.

 To add a DataTip, the debugger must be in break mode.
 Place the cursor on the variable, and then choose the pin button on the DataTip that appears.
 When debugging is stopped, a blue pin icon appears in the source file next to the line of code that contains the variable.
 If you point to the blue pin, the value of the variable from the most recent debugging session appears.

 Clear the Immediate window.
-You can erase the contents of the Immediate window at design time by entering
+You can erase the contents of the Immediate Window at design time by entering >cls or >Edit.ClearAll

 At any one time, you may be working in multiple code files and moving among several tool windows as you develop an application.
 You can keep organized by using the following tips.